cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 ## 2. Pre-requisites

-* Computer/Laptop with macOS or Linux.
-(Windows is not supported, but could be easily added with your help.
-Please contact us if you like to help)
+* Computer/Laptop with  Windows10
-* `python3 --version` > 3.8
+* `python3 --version` > 3.9
 * WiFi SSID and password
 * 5 Raspberry Pis and 5 SD Cards with power cables.
-(However, you only need a minimum of 2 is needed, one manager and 1 worker if you do not have 4 Pis)
+(However, you only need a minimum of 2 is needed, one manager and 1 worker if you do not have 4 Pis.
+  You can adapt our tutorial accordingly)
 * 5 Ethernet Cables
 * An unmanaged ethernet switch